freenet/freenet-core/docs/src/README.md

 ## What is Locutus?

-The heart of Locutus is a global, decentralized key-value store.
-The values in the store are arbitrary blocks of data, called the contract's "state."
-The keys are cryptographic contracts that specify what state is permissible and how the state can be modified over time.
+Locutus is a global, [observable](https://en.wikipedia.org/wiki/Small-world_network), decentralized key-value store.
+Values are arbitrary blocks of data, called the contract's "state."
+Keys are cryptographic contracts that specify:

+* Whether a given state permitted under this contract
+* How the state can be modified over time
+* How two valid states can be merged
+* How to efficiently synchronize a contract's state between peers

-Locutus is a true peer-to-peer network, data is stored in a distributed fashion across all the peers participating in the network.
+Locutus is a true decentralized peer-to-peer network, and is robust and scalable, through its use of a [small-world network](https://en.wikipedia.org/wiki/Small-world_network).

 Applications on Locutus can be built in any language that is supported by web browsers, including JavaScript and WebAssembly.
-These applications are distributed over Locutus and can create, retrieve, and update contracts through a websocket connection to the local Locutus peer.
+These applications are distributed over Locutus and can create, retrieve, and update contracts through a WebSocket connection to the local Locutus peer.

 ## Writing a Contract

-Locutus contracts can be written in any language that compiles to webassembly.
+Locutus contracts can be written in any language that compiles to WebAssembly.
 This includes [Rust](https://www.rust-lang.org/), [TypeScript](https://www.typescriptlang.org/), and [AssemblyScript](https://www.assemblyscript.org/), among many others.

-A contract consists of the webassembly code itself and its "parameters," which are additional data like cryptographic keys.
+A contract consists of the WebAssembly code itself and its "parameters," which are additional data like cryptographic keys.
 This makes it easy to configure contracts without having to recompile them.

-A contract can be retrieved using a key, which is a cryptographic hash derived from the contract's webassembly code together with it's parameters.
+A contract can be retrieved using a key, which is a cryptographic hash derived from the contract's WebAssembly code together with its parameters.

 ## Small world routing